MSc in Mathematical Finance by Online Distance Learning

 By following this link you can download the Electronic Brochure for the online MSc programme.

-Applications are invited for the next intake of students in September 2013 or the following intake in February 2014.
-Applicants should submit their application at least 2 weeks before an intake is due.
+Applications are invited for the next intake of students in February 2014.
+Applicants should submit their application at least 4 weeks before an intake is due.
 Please go to the Enquiries and Applications section to find contact details and information for candidates.

 Online students will be developing skills and competence in Mathematical and Quantitative Finance which are of direct relevance in the field of work, and can open up fantastic employment and progression opportunities.
 Please see the Careers and Destinations section.